Chorten/Robot-Communication/README.md

 Objective:

 The purpose of this project is to create 3D simulations of robots (with AI feature) that can communicate with each other to perform a specific task.
-For this project, we will focus on using a soccer match as its primary task. //We decided it will be played as a team, correct?
+For this project, we will focus on using a soccer match as its primary task.

 Software requirements: